datadrivers/terraform-provider-nexus/docs/resources/repository_cocoapods_proxy.md

 - `http_client` (Block List, Min: 1, Max: 1) HTTP Client configuration for proxy repositories (see [below for nested schema](#nestedblock--http_client))
 - `name` (String) A unique identifier for this repository
 - `proxy` (Block List, Min: 1, Max: 1) Configuration for the proxy repository (see [below for nested schema](#nestedblock--proxy))
-- `rewrite_package_urls` (Boolean) Whether to force Bower to retrieve packages through this proxy repository
 - `storage` (Block List, Min: 1, Max: 1) The storage configuration of the repository (see [below for nested schema](#nestedblock--storage))

 ### Optional